lkuza2/ECE312-Socket-Chat/README.md

 # Compiling

 Compiling is simple with Maven.
 You will need Maven and the Java SDK 8 or above.
-From there, compiling to a runnable "executable" is as simple as "maven compiler:compile package".
+From there, compiling to a runnable "executable" is as simple as "mvn compiler:compile package".
 A file will be created called socket-chat-server-1.0-SNAPSHOT-jar-with-dependencies.jar.

 # Running
 To run, simply execute the JAR in the command line.
 If you downloaded the release packages, "run-windows.bat" will work in windows, and "run-linux.sh" will work on Linux.
 Linux users need to type "sh run-linux.sh".